fritzmg/contao-lightcase/README.md

 ## Adjust image size

-By default Lightcase shows the image with a maxHeight of 500 pixels and maxWidth of 800 pixels.
+By default Lightcase shows the image with a `maxHeight` of 500 pixels and a `maxWidth` of 800 pixels.

-You can change these values ​​by adjusting the `j_lightcase.html5` as follows:
+You can change these values by creating a custom `j_lightcase.html5` template and adjusting the content as follows:

 ```js
 $this.lightcase({